TheRealAnonymous008/quartz/content/details/natural sciences/physics/mechanics/Impulse and Momentum.md

 	* A small force acting for a long time has the same effect on an object's motion as a larger force acting for a short time because impulse is the same regardless.
 	* This is different from the [[Work and Energy|Work-Energy Theorem]] work depends on distance, whereas impulse depends on time.
+	* The sum of the external forces on the system equals the rate of change of the total momentum of all particles in the system.

 * **Law of Conservation of Momentum** In a closed system where matter is not exchanged and where external forces do not act, the total momentum remains constant.
 That is if we have particles numbered $1,\dots, n$